schijns-fischer-wedding/schijns-fischer-wedding.github.io/pages/faq.md

 <h3>What language are we speaking?</h3>
 <p>
   Our Dutch guests understand English, but some may feel more comfortable expressing themselves in Dutch.
-  As this website suggests, we will make sure all necessary information is available in English.
   We encourage people to do speeches in whichever language they prefer, and to consider bringing a printed versions or send us an electronic version we can distribute in both languages.
 </p>

-<h3>What is a *stukje*?
+<h3>What is a <em>stukje</em>?
 Can I do one?</h3>
 <p>
-  A *stukje* is a dutch interpretation of a speech, it may take any form you want.
+  A <em>stukje</em> is a dutch interpretation of a speech, it may take any form you want.
   If it better suits your style you may perform a sketch, a (self written) song, or even a quiz for either guests or the bridal couple.
-  If you are interested in doing a *stukje*, please let us know.
+  If you are interested in doing a <em>stukje</em>, please let us know.
 There will be a microphone available, contact us if  you need more than that.
 </p>

 <h3>Is there a dress code?</h3>